Data in the park - Argyle Square

 The first testbed challenge invited our founding partners to submit ideas in response to a challenge statement.
 Read more in ‘History of the testbed’ above.
 The Data in the park - Argyle Square pilot is a direct result of the first testbed challenge.

 In 2020, we ran our second testbed challenge.
 The Reimagining the City Challenge asked entrepreneurs, individuals, universities, researchers, startup, scaleups and established organisations to submit their pitches on how they might contribute to bringing life back into the city.
 Learn more about the challenge or watch the top seven pitches.
-Three challenge winners are now currently in pilot stage: Micro-Labs: Reimagining retail: Reimagining retail, Open Arcade: Gaming for everyone: Gaming for everyone and Social Spaces: Designing public space with data.
+Three challenge winners include: Micro-Labs: Reimagining retail: Reimagining retail, Open Arcade: Gaming for everyone: Gaming for everyone and Social Spaces: Designing public space with data.

 The testbed was established in collaboration with 26 local and national industry partners.
 These organisations included: